 Heart Screening and Stroke Screening in NYC

 Usually, high blood pressure has no symptoms and is undetectable without being measured.
 High blood pressure greatly increases the risk of heart disease, and normally, blood pressure should be 120/180 mm Hg.
-Blood pressure levels are checked at least once every two years starting aged 20, but if you already have high blood pressure, your doctor may need to check it more frequently.
+Blood pressure must be checked regularly.
 Often, high blood pressure is controllable with medication or lifestyle modifications.

 Your lifestyle plays an important part in your risk for heart disease and stroke.
 We will wish to discuss your diet and physical activity habits, and if necessary, we can suggest helpful modifications to help improve your heart health.